marcelocarlos/multikv/README.md

 ## Roadmap

+There is no fixed roadmap yet, but planned features include:

-- v0.3
+- Additional backends
-  - S3 backend
+  - S3
+  - Google Drive (via API, you can already use it via the local backend)
+  - Dropbox (via API, you can already use it via the local backend)
-- v0.4
+  - Backblaze B2 backend
-  - versioning support
-- v0.5
+- KV features
   - PBE encryption (client-side encryption)
-- future plans
-  - Backblaze B2 backend
-  - Google Drive backend
-  - Dropbox backend
+  - value versioning support
-  - Versioning optimizations (e.g. store diffs instead of full data for each version)
+  - value versioning optimizations (e.g. store diffs instead of full data for each version)